Iranian ship hit in attack in Mediterranean, company says | Law-Order

 The cause was not immediately clear, although a U.S. defence official said the blast left holes in both sides of the vessel's hull.
 Israel accused Iran of being behind the explosion, a charge the Islamic Republic denied.
 On Friday, Israeli officials did not provide comment when asked if Israel was involved in the Shahr e Kord incident reported by Iran.

+The vessel, which is among Iranian ships that have been designated by the U.S. under tough sanctions measures, was detained in Libya in 2019 although the ship was later released.
 A third maritime security source told Reuters that three other Iranian ships had been damaged in recent weeks by unknown causes when sailing through the Red Sea.
-SMUGGLING

-Meanwhile the Wall Street Journal reported that Israel has targeted at least a dozen vessels bound for Syria and mostly carrying Iranian oil out of concern that petroleum profits are funding terrorism in the Middle East.
+Iran, which often threatens strong retaliation for any Israeli attack, has often declined to point the finger at Israel over repeated air strikes on Iranian-backed forces in Syria, in an apparent effort to avoid all-out war with Israel.
 Israeli officials declined comment on the report, which cited unnamed U.S. and regional officials and came as the Biden administration reviews policy on Iran.
 The U.S. Embassy in Jerusalem had no immediate comment.

 In a speech to Israeli navy cadets in 2019, Prime Minister Benjamin Netanyahu accused Iran of increased oil smuggling by sea to circumvent U.S. sanctions, and said the navy corps would "have a more important role in blocking these Iranian actions".
 He did not elaborate on what that might entail.